EvictionLab/eviction-lab-website/content/eviction-tracking/memphis-tn.md

 # The geography of changes in eviction filings

 Shelby county is divided into 221 Census Tracts.
+In each of those tracts, we map eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see declines in eviction filings across most the city, though a few neighborhoods south of downtown with above-average filings.

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
+1. Eviction filing data for Greenville County were collected by [LSC](https://www.lsc.gov/).
+Historical averages cover the years 2016-2019.
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018